 Today, a new set of solutions has arrived on the scene: artificial intelligence (AI) algorithms that can automate and improve the efficiency of conducting individual tasks in contact centers—from routing customer inquiries, to transcribing and translating conversations, to determining callers’ emotional states.

-Contact centers and other customer-service organizations that are just commencing their AI deployments are leveraging standalone algorithms to achieve immediate productivity gains.
+Remote contact centers and other customer-service organizations that are just commencing their AI deployments are leveraging standalone algorithms to achieve immediate productivity gains.
 These beginner-level AI users now are employing algorithms separately, with employees taking the results of individual AI analyses and manually advancing them through workflows.
 For example, call-center workers can review audio transcriptions, search for relevant keywords and then route the results to the correct salespeople.

 Customer-service operations use individual algorithms for a range of other tasks, including: